Posted by Kai Knudsen, Senior Physician in Anesthesia & Intensive Care. Sahlgrenska University Hospital.

-- Mepivacaine (Carbocain) 2 mg/ml, 4-6 ml at thoracic level and 6-12 ml lumbar level, respectively
+- Mepivacaine 2 mg/ml, 4-6 ml at thoracic level and 6-12 ml lumbar level, respectively

 Test dose at the start of an epidural

 Test dose of local anesthetic is given to exclude spinal or intravasal catheterization.
-As a test dose, 2-4 ml of bupivacaine (Marcain) 5 mg/ml, Ropivacaine (Naropin) 2 mg/ml or Mepivacaine (Carbocain) 20 mg/ml are given.
+As a test dose, 2-4 ml of bupivacaine 5 mg/ml, ropivacaine 2 mg/ml or mepivacaine 20 mg/ml are given.
 Observe the patient after the test dose and check heart rate and blood pressure for at least 5 minutes.
 If the patient is awake find out that he can move his legs and arms unhindered.
 Also check with cold if the test dose gives a feeling of impairment.
-Adrenaline as an additive in the test dose may indicate at heart rate increase that the catheter is located intravasally.
+Adrenaline as an additive in the local anesthetic solution in the test dose may indicate a significant heart rate increase when the catheter is located intravasally.

 Epidural Anesthesia for Surgical Procedures